Produced by the Knowledge Center, an executive conference from S&P Global Market Intelligence

 - Identify and understand the sector's fundamental performance ratios

-- Describe the process of evaluating loan portfolios, how determine their impact on performance and spot potential red flags
+- Describe the process of evaluating loan portfolios, how to determine their impact on performance and spot potential red flags

 - Recognize strategies for accessing capital markets, managing capital, and assessing their implications for a financial institution

 - Understand valuation techniques, tools and the practical application of those tools